 An optical fiber (or fiber) is a glass or plastic solid rode that carries light along its length with the help of the total internal reflection.
-It consists of core, cladding and coating or buffer or cable sheath as shown in figure 1.1.
+It consists of core and cladding.
 The refractive index of the core is greater than the cladding.
 They can be either single mode or multi-mode fibers.

-Figure 1.1: Optical Fiber
+Figure 1: Optical Fiber